 1. Explore the charismatic Ben Thanh market

 Ben Thanh market is one of the oldest markets in Vietnam.
 And more than the fact that it is an incredible place to shop, it was the architecture that I liked.
-The structure looks almost out of place amidst the otherwise modern ambience of the area where it is located.
+The structure looks almost out of place amidst the otherwise modern ambiance of the area where it is located.

 It is bustling with people almost all day – with shopkeepers marketing their products at best and the tourists haggling for good deals.
 Actually, it is one of the best places for shopping in Ho Chi Minh city.
 Ben Thanh is great to buy Vietnamese souvenirs – from the omnipresent Vietnamese hat to wooden souvenirs to artworks.
 Not just that, on one side, you’ll find a section serving amazing Vietnamese food, and not to mention the coffee & large smoothies!